-To avoid damage, use extra care when attempting a helm transfer while the vessel is close to docks, piers, or other fixed items or when near other vessels.
+To avoid damage, use extra care when attempting a helm transfer while the boat is close to docks, piers, or other fixed items or when near other boats.

-Transfer Light and Single Helm Boats
+Transfer Light and Single-Helm Boats

-IMPORTANT: On boats with a single helm, the TRANSFER light is constantly ON, whenever the ignition key switch is ON.
+IMPORTANT: On boats with a single-helm, the TRANSFER light is constantly on, whenever the ignition key switch is on.
 This is normal.